Hobo55/archbase/README.md

  # archbase
-  Used to restore select configs/files after different arch installs.
+  Used to restore user's select configs/files after different arch installs.
-  Install scripts based on Arcolinux-D.
+  Install scripts modified from Arcolinux.

- Arcolinuxd
+ Arcolinux
   More info at https://arcolinuxd.com
   Thanks to Eric Dubois and the team at Arcolinux.

- # Note:
+ # note:

-  * Update mirrors w/alias 'mirror', then update distro w/alias 'update' or 'upall'.

-  * cd into ~/arco-xfce and run scripts to install distro.

-  * After distro install cd into ~/arco and run start-here.sh.

-  * start-here.sh runs menu to run scripts for programs and files.
+  * After distro install cd into ~/arco and run start-here.sh. start-here.sh provides a menu to run scripts to install packages & restore files.

-  * Vim & Neovim was synced w/o plugins/folders installed as they are git repos.
+  * Vim was synced w/o plugins installed as they are git repos.
-	 So, plugins I use are already listed in Plug section of .vimrc/init.vim.
+	  So, plugins are already listed in Plug section of .vimrc.
-	 Do a :PlugInstall once files are in place ~/.vim & ~/.config/nvim.
+	  Do a :PlugInstall once ~/.vim files are in place.